dbcook/openrocket-database/README.md

 Apogee does make a few own-design parts, including the foam egg protectors and nose cones widely used by TARC teams, and foam ejection plugs used in NAR/FAI competition.
 I don't believe they make any tubes or nose cones that aren't available elsewhere.
-Separating these out from all the OEM parts would be tedious, but it could be possible to assemble a small Apogee file with the important parts.
+A very small Apogee file has been built listing the TARC foam parts.

 #### Wildman Rocketry